 M. JEANNE AQUILINO, Financial/Administrative Associate

-COURTNEY DeVANE, Administrative Coordinator
+COURTNEY DEVANE, Administrative Coordinator

 This Consensus Study Report was reviewed in draft form by individuals chosen for their diverse perspectives and technical expertise.
-The purpose of this independent review is to provide candid and critical comments that will assist the National Academies of Sciences, Engineering, and Medicine in making the published report as sound as possible and to ensure that it meets the institutional standards for quality, objectivity, evidence, and responsiveness to the study charge.
-The review comments and draft manuscript remain confidential to protect the integrity of the deliberative process.
+The purpose of this independent review is to provide candid and critical comments that will assist the National Academies of Sciences, Engineering, and Medicine in making each published report as sound as possible and to ensure that it meets the institutional standards for quality, objectivity, evidence, and responsiveness to the charge.
+The review comments and draft manuscript remain confidential to protect the integrity of the process.

 This page intentionally left blank.